rntatsuya/BOX/README.md

 * switch2 : in case of bug, moves the cursor back to the first line. make sure this is off when making the next move.
 * switch9 : when on, it resets the game.

-Here's a [video](https://github.com/rntatsuya/BOX/raw/master/boxGame.mp4) of me explaining the basic controls and the rules for the game.
+Here's a [video](https://github.com/rntatsuya/BOX/raw/master/boxGame.mp4) of me giving a simple demo of the game.